Linkkijkl/linkki-web/content/hallitus/_index.en.md

 **Board Mentor** or "Old Weasel" is a former board member whose task is to support the current board and convey useful traditional knowledge.

-**Communicator** maintains mialing lists and acts as a contact person alongside the Chairperson.
+**Communicator** maintains mailing lists and acts as a contact person alongside the Chairperson.

 ### Corporational and Collaborationbal Team